 This Google Camera port is compatible with the entire Samsung Galaxy S10 family including the Samsung Galaxy S10e, and the Samsung Galaxy S10 Plus.
 The only requirement is that it should be the Snapdragon variant.

-How to install Google Camera port on Samsung Galaxy S10
+How to install Google Camera Port on Galaxy S10

 - Download the latest Googe Camera APK from cstark27 and Arnova8g2 using the link provided above.